kavitakeenable/kavi2/README.md

 Store the token in a safe place, like a password manager or a secure document.

-***Similarly you can push when you have to update any code you will push and when you have to take any code from remote server then you will pull***
+**Similarly you can push when you have to update any code you will push and when you have to take any code from remote server then you will pull**

 ![Alt text](pod58.png)

-- #### GitHub use the reference link for additional information https://docs.github.com/en/get-started/quickstart/hello-world
+### GitHub: use the reference link for additional information
+    https://docs.github.com/en/get-started/quickstart/hello-world